-In a way, developers “plug in” to APIs to access certain assets for end users.
+In a way, developers “plug in” to APIs to access certain assets for end users – some of them are even free to use.
 That being said, an API only provides select data its programmers have made public.
 If an API included everything from the program, what would keep the next developer from just copying the code?
 Or, how can you keep your promise of data security?

 The restaurant above isn’t going to give you Grandma’s super secret pancake recipe with a side of bacon.
 Furthermore, they won’t give your credit card number to the next customer that checks out.

 APIs are behind the scenes, but they are largely responsible for all of the interactivity we’ve come to expect in our world.
 APIs can speed up the app development process, which can help keep the app’s cost down.